sa1181405/pbchocolate-private-writeups/jellyctf/misc/just_win_lol/just_win_lol.md

 The goal is to get 5 of a kind for 5 draws out of 10.

-Looking at `main.go`, we see that the handsa are generated with the `randHand` function that takes a rand object as a parameter.
+Looking at `main.go`, we see that the hands are generated with the `randHand` function that takes a rand object as a parameter.
 This function is used here:
 ```
 		var timeNow = time.Now().UTC().Unix()
 		var rand_time = rand.New(rand.NewSource(timeNow))